ECOMMERCE: LOGISTICS

 Reverse Logistics: Market Development, Top Returned Product Categories, eCommerce Returns

 Online returns are a leading contributor to the global reverse logistics market, which continues to expand.
-Discover market projections for the reverse logistics industry and the top returned product categories globally, alongside the in-store vs online return share in the U.S.
+Discover market projections for the reverse logistics industry and the top returned product categories globally, alongside the in-store vs online return share in the United States.

 product return